eutiagovski/amex-default-predicition/README.md

 In order to reduce even more the size of the datasets, we'll be encoding the customer_id and numericals columns.

+In this step, we'll be applying what we've learn in previous section.

 To facilitate validation of the initial model, we will be splitting the data into equal parts and training each chunk on a different model and comparing their results.

 More details of this step can be found at: https://github.com/eutiagovski/amex-default-predicition/blob/main/data-preprocess/Amex_Default_Data_PreProcess.ipynb